yoyosource/YAPION/docs/examples/basics/Deserialization.md

         YAPIONObject yapionObject = YAPIONSerializer.serialize(new Example());

         // Now we need to deserialize back to an Example instance
-        // The deserializer will an generic Object and you need to cast it back to type you expect Oject object = YAPIONDeserializer.deserialize(yapionObject);
+        // The deserializer will return an generic Object and you need to cast it to the type you expect Oject object = YAPIONDeserializer.deserialize(yapionObject);

-        // This is to cast the object:
+        // Cast the Object:
         Example example = (Example) object;
     }